The latest Kit Maker version is 2.4.0 (beta) – Link

 Turning the option off results in less pads per kit; it only fills pads when samples of that pad category are available

-Ableton User Library Options
+Ableton Live Options

-User Library Location
+User Library

 If you have a custom User Library location in your Ableton settings, make sure to save the same directory here.
 Otherwise the samples for the Ableton kit will be put in the wrong place, and the kits won’t properly link to the samples.
 There is a button to reset this to the default location.

-Reveal Kits & Samples Folders
+Reveal Kits & Samples Folder

 If you have trouble finding your kits, or need to troubleshoot where the files are being saved, use these two buttons.